How to Become an Electrician in California

 Why California for Electrician Careers

 California is the largest job market in the country.
-Between tech, entertainment, massive construction, renewable energy, the demand for qualified electricians here is through the roof — and it's only growing.
+Between tech, entertainment, massive construction, renewable energy, the demand for qualified electricians here is well above the national average — and it's only growing.

 Switching Careers: Can You Afford the Transition in California?